-INTERSECTIONAL These resources look at LGBTQIA identities through an additional identity or culture's lens.
+LGBTQIA+ identities through an additional people at an advanced stage of their journey identity or cultural lens.

 SCRIPTURE These resources directly engage with what the Bible says and doesn't say about LGBTQIA+ identities.

 WORSHIP Use these resources in a worship setting.